SuperTapood/Cudheart/README.md

 - [ ] make sure there is no undefined behavior when passing negative k (offset) to a function
+- [ ] maybe don't copy all arrays from gpu memory to cpu memory to save time (don't copy the input arrays)
 - [ ] add built in casting for math functions
 - [ ] add documentation
 - [ ] add custom complex numbers (Ai + B)